aspose-barcode/Aspose.BarCode-Products/barcode/cpp/generate/_index.md

 {{% /blocks/products/pf/feature-page-section %}}

-{{% blocks/products/pf/feature-page-section  h2="Data Matrix Barcode Generation" %}}
+{{% blocks/products/pf/feature-page-section  h2="DataMatrix Barcode Generation" %}}

-C++ BarCode API also supports 2D symbologies including Aztec, Data Matrix, PDf-417 and QR code.
-Process of generating Data Matrix code is almost same i.e create BarcodeGenerator class object with DataMatrix EncodeTypes as parameter, set the relevant parameters of the same object.
-Finally save into the required image format.
-Developers can also create many other popular barcode images of various linear and 2D symbologies listed below.
+Aspose C++ Barcode API supports 2D symbologies, including Aztec, DataMatrix, PDF417, and QR code.
+The process of generating a DataMatrix barcode is similar to that described above; namely, it is necessary to create an object of class BarcodeGenerator setting the EncodeTypes property to DataMatrix and defining the relevant parameters of the same object.
+Finally, the generated barcode label can be saved into the required image format.
+Using this logic, developers can create barcodes of many other popular linear and 2D symbologies, as shown in the example below.

-{{% blocks/products/pf/feature-page-code h3="C++ Code for Data Matrix Code Generation" %}}
+{{% blocks/products/pf/feature-page-code h3="C++ Code for DataMatrix Code Generation" %}}

 {{< gist "aspose-com-gists" "9e969164126f31f17fc931c1da9827d3" "data-matrix-code-generation.cpp" >}}